programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 print("Done.")
 ```

-Finally, below (for comparison purposes) are the results of four lightly-tuned clustering algorithms.
+Finally, for comparison purposes, below are the results of four lightly-tuned clustering algorithms.
 While they all pick up the same cores (at a relatively low number of clusters), there are clear differences at the margins in terms of what is considered part of the cluster.
-These differences *matter* as you scale the size of the corpus and, fundamentally, this is the challenge posed by large corpora; the programming historian (or social scientists or linguist) needs to approach their problem with a sense of how different algorithms embody different conceptualisations of the analytical domain — this is seldom taught explicitly and often only learned when encountering a data set on which 'tried and trusted' approaches simply don't work.
+These differences *matter* as you scale the size of the corpus and, fundamentally, this is the challenge posed by large corpora; the programming historian (or social scientist or linguist) needs to approach their problem with a sense of how different algorithms embody different conceptualisations of the analytical domain — this is seldom taught explicitly and often only learned when encountering a data set on which 'tried and trusted' approaches simply don't work.

 {% include figure.html filename="or-en-clustering-visualizing-word-embeddings-10.png" alt="Comparison of clustering results obtained using other algorithms provided to highlight how the choice of algorithm can impact the results obtained and stress the need to select one that reflects the objectives of the analysis." caption="Figure 10.
 Comparison with Alternative Clustering Algorithms" %}